 It's Bond...
 T-Bond

 Your Number Is Up!

-television network and its struggle with poor ratings.
-Peter Finch
+about a fictional television network and its struggle with poor ratings.

-take it anymore?
-Well, I'm not a news anchor and I am certainly not in
+going to take it anymore?
+Well, I'm not a news anchor and I am

-of news that should act as a Belean cue for us, as an entire nation to
+that should act as a Belean cue for us, as an entire nation to scream,

-to replace the vast majority of our elected officials -- starting
+the vote to replace the vast majority of our elected officials -- starting

 at the top.
 The madness must end!
-I'm Anthony Bisgetti and here's my
+I'm Anthony Bisgetti and

 The Warning Signs!